oliramilo/Meltdown-and-Spectre/README.md

 ```

 Result:

 ![Image](https://cdn.discordapp.com/attachments/1131246972372791429/1161716525506515055/image.png?ex=65394fd3&is=6526dad3&hm=fc2992011d0b7c7a19e35cbf6cbe2cc20ce61d3057cce5dac83ae619515fc7ea&)

 As we can see, we have successfully performed a Spectre Attack and gained the secret value `"Some Secret Value"`.

+This success is due to "training" the CPU within the for loop.
+We repeatedly called the **victim()** function with small values from 0 to 9, ensuring the if-condition inside 'victim()' always evaluated to 'true' because these values were always less than size.
+This training conditioned the CPU to expect 'true' outcomes.
+We then introduced our secret value to 'victim()' which triggered the 'false-branch' of the 'if-condition' inside 'victim'.
+However, we previously flushed the 'size' variable from memory, causing a delay in obtaining its result.
+During this time the CPU made a prediction and initiated speculative execution.

 ## References